brentcroft/truffler/README.md

     target/truffler/truffler.html

-*  Select high-entropy strings to be known (so they won't show up in reports)
+*  Select high-entropy strings to  add to "entropy-known-strings.txt" (so they won't show up in reports)
+*  (NB: you can also exempt strings from regex rules by adding them to "entropy-known-strings.txt"
 *  Select sensitive strings to be replaced
 *  Select sensitive files to be removed